adamsilver/fdpb/07-Really-Hard.md

 - allow to select multi files and lack of support
 - way to do this without it?
 - drag drop (https://www.youtube.com/watch?v=hqSlVvKvvjQ)

+Ask user to zip but why ask them and they might not know how to do that.

+multiple upload sucks because you can't select multiple across different folders on device or desktop.

+Better to handle through intentional design.